ad-m/github-push-action/README.md

 ### Example Workflow file

-An example workflow to authenticate with GitHub Platform:
+An example workflow to authenticate with GitHub Platform and to push the changes to a specified reference, e.g. an already available branch:

 ```yaml
 jobs: